Banach–Tarski paradox: Step 2

 The two rotations behave just like the elements a and b in the group F2: there is now a paradoxical decomposition of H.

 This step cannot be performed in two dimensions since it involves rotations in three dimensions.
-If two rotations are taken about the same axis, the resulting group is the abelian circle group and does not have the property required in step 1.
+If two nontrivial rotations are taken about the same axis, the resulting group is either $\mathbb{Z}$ (if the ratio between the two angles is rational) or the free abelian group over two elements; either way, it lacks the property required in step 1.

-An alternate arithmetic proof of the existence of free groups in some special orthogonal groups using integral quaternions leads to paradoxical decompositions of the rotation group.
+An alternative arithmetic proof of the existence of free groups in some special orthogonal groups using integral quaternions leads to paradoxical decompositions of the rotation group.